-Founded in 1941 when the Canadian government sought high-quality scrap metal to support the war effort.
-CARI has evolved into a powerful industry association representing companies from small family scrap yards to massive capital-intensive processing plants.
-Members are engaged in the recycling of all commodities, but the majority deal primarily or exclusively in metals.
-Every activity CARI undertakes is aimed at improving the economic position of our member companies and promoting the recycling industry.
+Founded in 1941 when the Canadian government sought high-quality scrap metal to support the war effort, CARI has evolved into a powerful industry association with a membership that ranges from family-owned scrap yards to huge capital-intensive processing plants.
+The majority of our members deal primarily or exclusively in metals.
+Every CARI activity aims to improve the economic position of our member companies and promote the recycling industry.

 TO PROMOTE THE OPTIMAL NET ECONOMIC AND SOCIAL IMPACT FROM COMMERCIAL RECYCLING ACTIVITIES.

 CARI represents both active members (those that handle, buy and/or sell recycled materials) and non-active members (organizations that support the active members).
 CARI members have the option of forming regional chapters.

 CARI is governed by an elected, 12-person board of directors and includes 10 active member representatives from across Canada, one non-Canadian member representative, and the immediate Past Chair.
 The board establishes policies and procedures in keeping with CARI’s by-laws and issues directives to the association staff, who undertake day-to-day activities.

 CARI’s chief staff officer is the President and CEO, who oversees daily operations and implements policies set forth by the board.

 We’re here to help!
 If you have problems getting through you can email us and we’ll get back to you soon.